Hai Chau, Da Nang: Exploring the City's Central District

 Some cafes sit along busy streets, where customers watch the steady flow of motorbikes and pedestrians.
 Others are tucked into quieter corners where conversations last a little longer and the pace feels more relaxed.

 Stopping for coffee here is as much about the pause it creates as the drink itself.
-A small break that fits naturally into the rhythm of the district.
+These moments naturally sit between market visits, riverside walks and neighbourhood exploration, becoming part of the daily flow.

 Experiencing Hai Chau on Foot